salesforce/eslint-plugin-lwc/docs/rules/no-unguarded-async-event-in-ssr.md

 ### Rule Options

-The `no-unguarded-async-and-event` rule can be customized using options to specify additional async operations and event operations that should be monitored for unguarded usage.
+The `no-unguarded-async-event-in-ssr` rule can be customized using options to specify additional async operations and event operations that should be monitored for unguarded usage.

 #### Options Structure